leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 ---
 ## Appendixes
 ### Appendix A: Check if a module is being used
-In order to show only the relevant configuration parameters to the user for a given application and board selection, Kconfig should know which modules are being used.
-This is because right now dependency handling among modules is performed by the build system.
-The interface defined to declared the used modules is the `$(GENERATED_DIR)/Kconfig.dep` file.
+In order to show only the relevant configuration parameters to the user with respect to a given application and board selection, Kconfig needs knowledge about all modules to be used for a compilation.
+Currently, dependency handling among modules is only performed by the build system.
+The interface defined to declared the used modules in future is the `$(GENERATED_DIR)/Kconfig.dep` file.

-This file is a Kconfig file that will define symbols of the form:
+This file is a Kconfig file that will define symbols in the form:
 ```Kconfig
 config MODULE_SOCK_UTIL
     bool
     default y
 ```
-There will be a symbol for every used module (i.e. every module in `USEMODULE` make variable).
-All modules names in the symbols will be uppercase and separated by `_`.
+There will be a symbol for every used module (i.e., every module in the `USEMODULE` make variable).
+All module names in the symbols will be uppercase and separated by `_`.
 Based on these symbols configurability is decided.

-Here there is an example of how to use this symbols in Kconfig files to enable/disable a configuration menu:
+The following is an example of how to use these symbols in Kconfig files to enable/disable a configuration menu:

 ```Kconfig